Pallabi Dhaka Division, Bangladesh Travel Guide

 Integrate self-care into your spiritual journey.

 Consult your doctor about necessary vaccinations.
 Carry a basic first-aid kit.
-Know the location of reliable medical facilities.
-Ensure food and water safety for children.
+Know the location of reliable healthcare facilities.
+Ensure food and water protection for children.

 Always supervise children closely in crowded areas.
 Teach them important contact details.
-Use child-friendly transport options when available.
+Use child-friendly transport options if it's on offer.
 Avoid late-night outings with young children.